Car Sensors: Classification and Application

 I Development History

-(2) Determining the wheel speed and position of various parts (such as vehicle speed, throttle percentage, camshafts, crankshafts, transmission angles and speeds, positions of exhaust gas recirculation(EGR) valve, etc.).
+(2) Determining wheel speed and position of various components (vehicle speed, throttle position percentage, camshaft and crankshaft positions, transmission angles and speeds, exhaust gas recirculation (EGR) valve positions, etc.)

-(4) Determining seat position.
+(4) Determining seat positions and occupancy

 II Classification and Application

-Types of Sensors in Cars
+Types of Sensors in Modern Cars

 1. Temperature Sensors